Schema Changes

 The new API Keys can also be used to connect to OData for environments/situations where the normal username and password is not appropriate.

-• Execute now allows you to add additional custom tables to your documents to allow you to better lay out custom fields, as well as handle very large numbers of fields (more than 1000).
-For those of you implementing many new workflows in RTx and watching your custom field count climb steadily upward, you can breath easier now. #system #175816
+Execute now allows you to add additional custom tables to your documents to allow you to better lay out custom fields, as well as handle very large numbers of fields (more than 1000).
+For those of you implementing many new workflows in RTx and watching your custom field count climb steadily upward, you can breath easier now.

-When you add custom fields to Execute, they are typically added to a single _CUSTOM table.
+table.
 It turns out that there is a maximum number of columns supported in a table (it varies by database configuration) but it’s roughly around 1000.
-This can be a problem for organization implementing many RTx-type workflows.
+This can be a problem for organization implementing many RTx-type workflows.To alleviate this, you can now add additional storage tables in Execute from a document’s configuration page.

 In this example, we’re adding a new storage table for fields related to our abandonment process.
 We could also just call it Custom 2 if we don’t want to separate fields by type.